Rehoming, Loaning and Sharing Help

 Horses4Homes is the only online system available that attempts to match horses with suitable new owners/loanees or sharers.
 The system has been many months in the making and has been developed by an equine welfare professional in consultation with leading equine charities.
-In 2013 the charity rehomed 180 horses.
-In 2014 this number has already been exceeded.
+In 2015 the charity rehomed, loaned and shared 241 horses.

-The details required to list a horse and apply for a horse are extensive but necessary to enable people to make informed decisions before they make a commitment to re-home a horse.
+The details required to list a horse and apply for a horse are extensive but necessary to enable people to make informed decisions before they make a commitment to rehome, loan or share a horse.
 Every horse listed on the site is first screened before it is published to help ensure the information provided is as detailed and transparent as possible enabling potential applicants to make informed decisions as to their potential suitability.

 The Horses4Homes website receives over 50,000 visitors each month with many horse adverts receiving hundreds of views within a matter of days.
 Applications often being submitted the very same day a horse’s advert is published on the site.

 Horses are advertised on the owner’s behalf through Social Media bringing interested parties to the adverts on the Charity’s site and encouraging them to use the bespoke application and rehoming process facilitated by the charity.

 Newsletters are sent to registered users of the charity every week promoting the horses for rehoming, the charity now has over 26,000 users.

 Applicants are encouraged to view, trial (more than once) and vet horses prior to agreeing to re-home them.
 If they do not wish to have the horse vetted they should at the very least contact the Owner’s vet to obtain a full clinical history on the horse.
 Permission to do this is usually given by the owner and made clear on the horse’s listing.